Azure/Microsoft-TDSP/Docs/roles-tasks.md

 ***2. Data science team/s within group/s***

 In such a structure there will are group and team leads.
-Typically, a data science project is done by a data science team, which may be composed of project managers (for project management and governance tasks) and data scientists or engineers (individual contributors / tecnhical personnel) who will execute the data science and data engineering parts of the project.
-Prior to execution, the setup and governance is done by the group, team or project managers.
+Typically, a data science project is done by a data science team, which may be composed of project leads (for project management and governance tasks) and data scientists or engineers (individual contributors / tecnhical personnel) who will execute the data science and data engineering parts of the project.
+Prior to execution, the setup and governance is done by the group, team or project leads.

 ## Definition of four TDSP roles
 With the above assumption, we have specified four distinct roles for our team personnel: